szabgab/rust.code-maven.com/slides/rust/functions.md

 * We can declare functions with other names using the `fn` keyword.
 * The relative location of the functions does not matter.
 There is no need to defined headers.
+* We can call the functions by writing their name followed by a pair of parenthesis.

 ![](examples/functions/hello-world/src/main.rs)